2020 Music Reviews

 Of Montreal, Ur Fun (2020) B-

 Barnes gets so glammy and exaggerates so much you could imagine the likes of the Village People and Marc Bolan kind of taking him aside and whispering, "Hey buddy, mind toning it down?"
-Despite the swooning, there are some solid songs on here, especially "You've Had Me Everywhere," which is sweet (in a Hallmark Card sort-of way).
+Despite the swooning, there are some solid songs on here, especially "You've Had Me Everywhere," which is sweet (in a Hallmark Card kind of way).

 Poppy, I Disagree (2020) F